aerostack2/aerostack2.github.io/docs/_09_development/_tutorials/_tutorials/behavior.rst

 ---------------

 The client side will explained with an example in Python.
-However, feel free to code your Behavior in C++ or any other ROS2 supported language.
+However, feel free to code your Behavior in C++ or any other ROS 2 supported language.

 The Behavior class inherits from a common behavior handler which implements all common features to the AeroStack2 behaviors.
 Methods like ``pause``, ``resume`` or ``cancel`` are equal between behaviors,